 Together with Esther Peeren (University of Amsterdam), we held the 2013 Soirées on the theme of “Approaching Affect”.
 With the support of The Netherlands Institute for Cultural Analysis and Maastricht University, a group of twenty-five scholars met twice each in Maastricht and Amsterdam to discuss a guest lecture and readings on the topic of affect in cultural theory.
 To cap off the sessions, in January 2014 we invited Heather Love (University of Pennsylvania) to give a Public Lecture and Master Class on the topic of Affect and/as Method, with special attention to integrating queer, literary and social science methods.

-On June 10, 2016 I am a co-organizer of the annual national research day for the Dutch Research School of Gender Studies (NOG), together with Liesbeth Minnaard and Looi van Kessel.
-The conference “Doing Gender in The Netherlands: TRANS* Approaches, Methods & Concepts” will be opened by the vice-rector Simone Buitendijk and keynoted by Trish Salah (Queen’s University, Cananda), who will also give a Workshop the day before on the topic of cultural translation and temporality.
+On June 10, 2016 I was a co-organizer of the annual national research day for the Dutch Research School of Gender Studies (NOG), together with Liesbeth Minnaard and Looi van Kessel.
+The conference “Doing Gender in The Netherlands: TRANS* Approaches, Methods & Concepts” was opened by the vice-rector Simone Buitendijk and keynoted by Trish Salah (Queen’s University, Cananda), who also gave a Workshop the day before on the topic of cultural translation and temporality.

 When I first arrived to Amsterdam in 2003 I became involved in the trans* community by volunteering for the second Netherlands Transgender Film Festival.
 After volunteering again for the third edition in 2005, I was invited by director Kam Wai Kui to help co-organize the film, art, and party program for this five-day biannual event.
 Since 2006 I have served on the board as the treasurer of the T-Image Foundation, which produced this important community event, the largest film festival of its kind.
 For the 2007 and 2009 editions I was responsible for scouting and selecting films as well as inviting filmmakers, speakers and performers.